 Generating country-specific USPs (competitive advantages on a regional level)

 Existing marketing activities and messages might not necessarily work out in the new target market.
 A country with low purchasing power is probably less interested in the exclusive quality of products or the permanent availability of those but more in an attractive purchasing price or a coupon (discount) for the next online order.
 Besides, special attention has to be paid to the Unique Selling Propositions (USPs) of your competitors.
 If one of them offers a 24-hour delivery service, you should be able to offer at least the same service.
 The more you get to know about the new target country and especially about its customer structure and their expectations, the better you can position yourself in the market by working out well-targeted USPs.

 Elaborating a sustainable concept for continuous updates of the web shop’s content

-In today’s fast moving times, nothing is more important than having a regularly updated webpage.
-For this reason, you should steadily update the content of your web shop according to local trends.
-Popular social events should be reflected in your web shop, as for example Valentine’s Day, carnival, Easter, etc. All these events should be linked to a special offer in your web shop.
+In today’s fast-moving times, nothing is more important than having a regularly updated webpage.
+For this reason, you should steadily update the content of your webshop according to local trends.
+Popular social events should be reflected in your webshop, for example, Valentine’s Day, carnival, Easter, etc. All these events should be linked to a special offer in your webshop.
 Good content pages can work as a catalyst thereby accelerating the overall performance of your e-commerce portal.
-Be creative and keep on introducing new and attractive contents.
-It is important to present your web shop with that certain indefinable something that is steadily updated.
+Be creative and keep on introducing new and attractive content.
+It is important to present your webshop with that certain indefinable something that is steadily updated.
 By doing so, you provide your customers with new buying arguments.
 Keep the golden rule in mind: Buying decisions are effectuated on an emotional basis, which applies uniformly to all EU citizens according to findings of the “Consumer Neuroscience” experts.